 How To Make Your Own Emergency Car Kit

-My two daughters and one son-in-law had driven up to Park City, Utah for a quick visit with friends a few years ago.
-The weather was beautiful with the sun shining on their way up Parley’s Canyon, one of the main east/west routes through Utah on I-80.
+My two daughters and one son-in-law had driven to Park City, Utah, for a quick visit with friends a few years ago.
+The weather was beautiful to start the day, with the sun shining on their way up Parley’s Canyon, one of the main east/west routes through Utah on I-80.

 Here’s the deal about this particular northern Utah canyon.
 It can be brutal in the winter with ice and layers of frozen snow.
-At times, cars and trucks slip and slide going up the canyon if they don’t have snow tires, tire chains, or 4-wheel drive for traction as the local agencies try to keep the road clear during snowstorms.
+Cars and trucks sometimes slip and slide up or down the canyon if they don’t have snow tires, tire chains, or 4-wheel drive for traction.
+Local agencies try to clear the road during snowstorms, but heavy storms can be challenging.

-Of course, those who are prepared with tires, chains, or 4-wheel drive are sometimes dodging those cars that have trouble driving in severe snowstorms.
-If you are driving down the canyon it doesn’t matter what your car is equipped with, it can sometimes be like an ice skating rink with cars sliding everywhere.
+Of course, those prepared with tires, chains, or 4-wheel drive are sometimes dodging those cars with trouble driving in severe snowstorms.
+If you’re driving down the canyon, it doesn’t matter what your vehicle is equipped with; it can sometimes be like an ice skating rink with cars sliding everywhere.

-On this particular day my family made it up the canyon in beautiful sunny weather, but on the way down the canyon a truck further down the canyon ahead of them had a fire problem and the resulting chaos stopped traffic for almost two full hours.
-I’m sure you have probably gotten into your car to drive a short distance and sometimes the traffic stops, I mean to a dead stop.
+On this particular day, my family made it up the canyon in beautiful sunny weather.
+On the way down, a truck further down the canyon ahead of them had an engine fire problem, and the resulting chaos stopped traffic for almost two full hours.
+I’m sure you’ve probably gotten into your car to drive a short distance, and sometimes, the traffic stops—I mean, to a dead stop.

-It has a barrier about 4-feet high going down the center of the highway in many places, so once you start driving down the road, you have to go to the next exit.
+It has a barrier about 4 feet high going down the highway’s center in many places, so you must go to the next exit once you start driving down the road.
 So what do you do when you’re stalled in the middle of the canyon for multiple hours?
-Here are some ideas for you to consider.
+Here are some ideas for you to consider:

 Shout Out To My Son-In-Law

-This is when my Emergency Car Toilet would have come in very handy in an emergency car kit.
-All you need is an empty #10 can, filled with the items on the post I wrote.
+This is when my Emergency Car Toilet would have come in handy in an emergency car kit.
+All you need is an empty #10 can filled with the items on the post I wrote.
 You would be good to go, literally.
+LOL

 Emergency Car Kit

-I have two of these bags that I made into a car kit for emergencies and they are secured in the back of my Honda CRV.
+We have two of these bags that I made into a car kit for emergencies, and they are secured in the back of my Honda CRV.
 My Dewalt tool kit is my first aid kit.
-I love these Husky Tool Bags.
-I put the pack of items together some time ago and I feel so much more confident when we travel now since I feel we are properly prepared.
+These Husky Tool Bags are excellent.
+The pack of items was put together some time ago, and I feel so much more confident when we travel now.
+I think we are always properly prepared with the bags packed and ready, just like my bug-out bags.

 Food/Water/Snacks/Medications